Poland in the Eurovision Song Contest 2010: Competing entries

 TVP opened a submission period for interested artists and songwriters to submit their entries between 25 September 2009 and 2 November 2009.
-Only Polish artists were eligible to compete.
-Songwriters of any nationality were able to submit songs, however songs written by Polish songwriters were preferred.
+Only artists with Polish citizenship were eligible to compete, while songwriters were required to have Polish origin.
 The broadcaster received 122 submissions at the closing of the deadline.
-A ten-member selection committee selected four entries from the received submissions to compete in the national final, while TVP selected an additional seven entries to compete as wildcards after an additional submission period was opened.
+A ten-member selection committee selected four entries from the received submissions to compete in the national final, which were announced on 25 November 2009.
 The selection committee consisted of Wojciech Hoflik (director of TVP1), Maria Szabłowska (music journalist at TVP and Polish Radio), Paweł Sztompke (journalist, music critic and editorial director of music at Polish Radio), Krzysztof Szewczyk (music journalist at TVP and Polish Radio), Boleslaw Pawica (TV director, screenwriter and producer), Artur Orzech (Eurovision commentator, radio and television journalist and presenter), Marek Lamprecht (TV editor, director and producer), Piotr Klatt (musician, songwriter, journalist and music producer at TVP and artistic director of the Opole Festival), Mikołaj Dobrowolski (Assistant Head of Delegation for Poland at the Eurovision Song Contest) and Tomasz Deszczyński (President of OGAE Poland).
-The selected entries from the submission period were announced on 25 November 2009, while the wildcards were announced between 28 November 2009 and 28 January 2010.
-On 11 December 2009, "PIN Lady", written by Andrzej Lampert and Aleksander Wozniak and to have been performed by PIN, was withdrawn from the national final due to scheduling issues.
+TVP selected an additional seven entries to compete as wildcards following an additional submission period, which were announced between 28 November 2009 and 28 January 2010.

+On 11 December 2009, the song "PIN Lady", written by Andrzej Lampert and Aleksander Wozniak and to have been performed by PIN, was withdrawn from the national final due to scheduling issues of the band.